-- HER2/neu 3+ Positive Over Expressors: In the 96 HER2/neu 3+, HLA-A02 patients, no recurrences were observed in the efficacy population (p = 0.0338).
+- HER2/neu 3+ Positive Over Expressors: In the 96 HER2/neu 3+, HLA-A02 patients, a substantial reduction in recurrences was observed in the efficacy population.
 A patient was in the efficacy population if they were treated, followed, and remained disease free over the first 6 months, which is the time we believe is required to reach peak immunity and thus maximum efficacy and protection.
 This patient population was treated with GLSI-100 following the first year of trastuzumab treatment, which followed surgery. - HER2/neu 1-2+ Low to Intermediate Expressors: In the 72 HER2/neu 1-2+, HLA-A02 patients, no reduction in recurrence rates were observed, but trastuzumab was not administered to these patients.
-Thus, we may pursue a future trial with GP2 in combination with trastzumab based therapy and other synergistic agents.
+Thus, we may pursue a future trial with GP2 in combination with trastuzumab based therapy and other synergistic agents.